top of page

 all about the cultural and ecological damage inflicted on the Baaka-Darling River by neglect and maladministration.

-The Baaka-Darling River is in a sorry state.
+Listed as critically endangered this January, the Baaka-Darling River is in a sorry state.
 For years now, too much water has been taken from the river for irrigation.

 The Murray Darling Basin Authority has always put Big Ag before people and the environment.
 The cotton industry is one of the biggest offenders.